moul-co/moul/README.md

 ## Features

-- `Simplicity` simple text configuration control your photo collection
+- `Simplicity` Simple text configuration control your photo collection
-- `Flexible` available in various layouts, easy to adjust with predefined layout
+- `Flexible` Available in various layouts, easy to adjust with predefined layout
-- `Smart` look great for aspect ratio without crop your composition
+- `Smart` Look great for aspect ratio without crop your composition
 - `Self-hosted` Deploy exported collection to any hosting providers
-- `The One` one Binary to rule them all
+- `The One` One Binary to rule them all
-- `Moul Platform` deploy your photos to global CDN with just 1 command _(coming soon)_
+- `Moul Platform` Deploy your photos to global CDN with just 1 command _(coming soon)_

 ## Installation